sldesnoo-Delft/q1simulator/README.md

 - sequencer0.sequence

 All other parameters only print the passed value.

+# Setting simulator acquisition data
+Acquisition mock data can be set with `set_acquisition_mock_data`.
+The data should passed in a list for multiple runs of the sequence.
+For every run there should be a list with entries for every `acquire` call.
+The entry for an acquire call is used for both paths.
+If it is a single float value then it is used for both paths.
+If it is a complex value then the real part is used for path 0 and the imaginary part for path 1.
+If it is a sequence of two floats then the first is used for path 0 and the second for path 1.

+When `repeat=True` the list with data is repeated, otherwise an exception is raised when the sequencer is started when the list with mock data is exhausted.

+Passing None for mock data resets the default behavior of the sequencer.
+The default behavior is to return the real-time timestamp of the acquire call.

+Example:

+    # set data for 1 run to return the values 0 till 19 on path 0 and path 1
+    data = [np.arange(20)]
+    sim.sequencers[0].set_acquisition_mock_data(data)

+    # set data for every run to return IQ values with changing phase
+    # on path 0 and 1
+    data = [np.exp(np.pi*1j*np.arange(20)/10)]
+    sim.sequencers[0].set_acquisition_mock_data(data, repeat=True)

+    # set data for every run to return the values 0 till 19 on path 0
+    # and 100 till 119 on path 1.
+    data = [np.arange(20) + 1j*np.arange(100,120)]
+    sim.sequencers[0].set_acquisition_mock_data(data, repeat=True)

+    # set data for 2 runs to return the values 0 till 19 on the first run
+    # and 100 till 119 on the second run.
+    data2 = [np.arange(20), np.arange(100, 120)]
+    sim.sequencers[0].set_acquisition_mock_data(data2)

+    # Return 0...19 and 100...119 alternatingly.
+    sim.sequencers[0].set_acquisition_mock_data(data2, repeat=True)

+    # reset default behaviour.
+    sim.sequencers[0].set_acquisition_mock_data(None)

 # Simulator output
 The simulator has some methods to show the simulator output.